jahidulislam114593/OOPs-in-cpp/README.md

 ## Topics Covered

-- Classes and Objects
+- Classes and Objects (Class -> blueprint, Object -> real world entity)
+- Access Modifier (public, private, protected)
+- Encapsulation (wrapping up of data/attribute & member function in a single unit called class)
+- Constructors (special method/function invoked automatically at the time of object creation.
+Used for initialization.
+Three types of constructor(Non-parameterized, Parameterized, Copy Constructor-> two type of Copy Constructor(Shallow Copy, Deep Copy)))
+- this (this is a special pointer in c++ that point to the current objects)
-- Constructors and Destructors
+- Destructor
 - Inheritance
 - Polymorphism
 - Abstraction
-- Friend Functions
-- Operator Overloading
-- File Handling
-- Templates
+- Static-Keyword

 ## Purpose